Tymotex/timz.dev/src/portfolio-data/cybersecurity/articles/Buffer-Overflow-Attacks.md

 **Address space randomisation (ASLR):**

 ASLR works by randomising the virtual addresses used by the program every time you try to run it.
 This means that it’s no longer useful for the attack to run disassemblers on the binary to get the memory addresses of interest.
-They’d need to either run a brute-force attack or somehow leak the addresses, such as through a *format string attack[TODO link]*!
+They’d need to either run a brute-force attack or somehow leak the addresses, such as through a *format string attack*!

 The following C program will always output different memory addresses for the same function: